jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 10. If you are prompted by Windows Defender Firewall for Microsoft Teams select **Allow Access**.

 11. Note that the number has been translated to +18776967786 and the call connects.
-It is an contact center that will stay connected for around a minute then automatically hang up.
+It is a contact center that will stay connected for around a minute then automatically hang up.

 12. Press the red hang-up button to disconnect the call.